chaotic-cx/nyx/README.md

 ## Running packages

-Besides using our module/overlay, you can run packages using:
+Besides using our module/overlay, you can run packages (without installing) using:

 ```sh
 nix run github:chaotic-cx/nyx/nyxpkgs-unstable#input-leap_git